codehsbooks/apjava/Programming-with-Karel/how-to-indent-your-code.md

 # How to Indent Your Code

-Indentations are an important part of the structure of your code that make it easier to read and understand.
+Indentations are responsible for making your code easy to read and understand.
+Indenting your code is always best practice as it helps to show the overall structure of your code.

 ## Indenting Your Code